How to Become a Sheriff: Career Education and Training Information

 Step 4: Run for Office

 Once individuals have met all qualifications, most jurisdictions require them to file paperwork with the county to show they're officially running for the position of sheriff.
 Candidates must then organize and raise funds for their election campaigns.
-They will need to follow campaign rules as set by the local authorities as well.
+They will need to follow campaign rules as set by the local authorities.

 - Assemble a campaign committee.
-Consider hiring a campaign manager to organize and complete various tasks, such as setting up media interviews, writing press releases and raising funds.
+Consider hiring a campaign manager to organize and complete various tasks, such as setting up media interviews, writing press releases, promoting the campaign, and raising funds.
 Campaign managers might also hire other supporters to help complete these tasks.

 Step 5: Get Elected